foundObjects/zram-swap/README.md

 ### Why?

-There are dozens of zram swap scripts; Unfortunately most are a bit crufty: they generally don't handle errors well, or they implement obsolete performance hacks from Linux 3.14 and almost all of them include logic errors in their device size calculations.
+There are dozens of zram swap scripts; Unfortunately many lack error handling, make device size logic errors or include complicated legacy performance hacks.

-I wrote zram-swap because I couldn't find a replacement for the Ubuntu `zram-config` package that was simple, handled failures well, didn't make mistakes with device sizes and kept its user-facing configuration straightforward and easy to use.
+I wrote zram-swap because I couldn't find a modern replacement for the Ubuntu `zram-config` package that was simple, handled failures without leaving swaps half configured, didn't make common device sizing mistakes and kept user-facing configuration straightforward and easy to understand.

+Additionally underneath the systemd service wrapper the whole thing is written in posix shell and only needs a shell, `modprobe`, `zramctl` and very basic `awk` and `grep` calls to function.

-### Installation
+### Installation and Usage

 ```bash
 git clone https://github.com/foundObjects/zram-swap.git
 cd zram-swap && sudo ./install.sh
 ```

-### Usage

 The installer will start the zram-swap.service automatically after installation and enable service start during each subsequent boot.
 The default allocation creates an lz4 zram device that should use around half of physical memory when completely full.

+I chose lz4 as the default to give low spec machines (systems that often see the greatest benefit from swap on zram) whatever performance edge I could.
+While lzo-rle is quite fast on modern hardware a machine like a Raspberry Pi 2B appreciates every optimization advantage I can give it.

 The default configuration using lz4 should work well for most people. lzo may provide slightly better RAM utilization at a cost of slightly more expensive